albenoit/DeepLearningTools/README.md

 # What's that ?

-A set of scripts that demonstrate the use of Tensorflow experiments and estimators on your data (1D, 2D, 3D...)
+A set of scripts that demonstrate the use of Tensorflow estimators on your data (1D, 2D, 3D...).
+The proposed tool-chain enables different experiments (model training/validating) to be launched in a unified way.
+All the resulting experiments logs can compared while models are versioned and easy to deploy in production.

-@brief : the main script that enables training, validation and serving Tensorflow based models merging all needs in a single script to train, evaluate, export and serve, taking large inspirations of official Tensorflow demos.
+@brief : the main script 'experiments_manager.py' enables training, validating and serving Tensorflow models.

 @author : Alexandre Benoit, LISTIC lab, FRANCE

 Several ideas put together:

 * training a model with tf.estimator to manage training, validation and export in a easier way.
 * using moving averages to store parameters with values smoothed along the last training steps.
-* automatic storage of all the model outputs on the validation dataset in order to observe some data projections on the TensorBoard.
+* automatic storage of all the model outputs on the validation dataset in order to observe some data projections on the TensorBoard for embedding understanding.
-* tensorflow-serving-api to use to serve the model and dynamically load updated models.
+* tensorflow-serving-api used to serve the model and dynamically load updated models sometimes also while training is still running.
 * some tensorflow-serving client codes to reuse the trained model on single or streaming data.
-* each experiment is stored in a specific folder for model versionning and comparison.
+* each experiment is stored in a specific folder for model versioning and comparison.

 # Machine Setup (validated with tensorflow 1.7+)
 ## Main requirements: